feri85/Meridian/README.md

 	window theme.
 It's makes a direct connection for the member node.
 	Eg.: {1:{name:_>type,attributes:item>values>...},2:{},3{},...}}
 	(this means under construction, it may changed any time).
-2. Pattern tool: this util helps you to manage a page design, orders the dependence between DOM's nodes.
+2. Pattern tool: this util helps you to manage an webpage design, orders the dependence between DOM's nodes.
 The setPattern is same as the original.
 Use node attribute-names in bracelet cases.
 	Eg.:("to>ordered>...","_>_",...).
-3. Use tool: select elements in a document, it's enough to use element one of attribute-name for request it, and the .element postfix has instance of the result.
+3. Use tool: select elements in a document, it's enough to use element one of attribute-name for request it.
-	Eg.:("atttrname").element
 4. LoadModul tool: loads external css or javascript source.
 Assync with the main process. basic setup:
 		-source:add full path of the script file.